 Contact a photo copyright attorney.

-We offer free initial consultations to copyright rights holders looking for license recovery services.
-We also offer low cost paid consultations to persons or companies that have received a notice of subpoena, infringement letter, cease and desist letter or summons/complaint relating to a federal lawsuit.
+We offer free initial consultations to copyright rights-holders looking for license recovery services.
+We also offer low-cost paid consultations to persons or companies that have received a notice of subpoena, infringement letter, cease and desist letter, or summons/complaint relating to a federal lawsuit.
 For example, a letter from Higbee and Associations in Santa Ana, California.
+Make sure to ask us about our CONTINGENCY FEE photo recovery program.
+If you are a photographer, drone footage owner, or other creative designer, we can help you recover fees for infringement of your registered photo.